greybrunix/greybrunix/README.md

 ### Interests
 I am currently interested in data storage in Distributed Systems, Formal Methods and Language Processing.

+I am also currently working on teaching Computer Science as a side project to a friend, material can be found in the pinned repository.

 ### Repos

  * [Functional Programming repo](https://github.com/greybrunix/pf2022)